American-based watch brand Weiss Watch Company has created an ultralight version of their popular field watch.

 The American Issue Field Watch Ultralight has a dark blue dial with white printed Arabic numeral indices, a white chapter ring, a white subdial, and large, polished silver Sword-shaped hour and minute hands.
 The titanium case is both polished and brushed and has a sapphire caseback.

 In total this ultralight watch, which measures 42 mm x 12.8 mm, weighs 30 grams less than the comparable model in steel, or just 56 grams including the strap.
-Water-resistance is 100 meters.
+The water-resistance is rated to 100 meters.

-Limited to 100 pieces, the American Issue Field Watch Ultralight comes on a tan Horween leather strap with a contrast stitch, and it retails for $2,800 exclusively.
+Limited to 100 pieces, the American Issue Field Watch Ultralight comes on a tan Horween leather strap with a contrast stitch, and it retails for $2,800.